The Benefits of Summer Glazing

 We can use a combination of solutions like walls, doors, and windows, to stitch together extension spaces and create glass rooms, which do more than simply connect your home to your garden – but make the two spaces feel part of the same space.

-Sliding doors and opening roofs can even operate together to turn extension spaces into patios, and can blend and extend both your interior environments and garden spaces simultaneously, at the push of a button.
+Sliding glass doors and opening roofs can even operate together to turn extension spaces into patios, and can blend and extend both your interior environments and garden spaces simultaneously, at the push of a button.
 Cantifix’s unique design such as our invisible corners can also remove any visual obstructions usually caused by walls or frames.

 Key takeaways – the power of glass in the summer